sculptures • permaculture • primitive technology • kayaking • links • index • about

 Four-Season Harvest: Organic Vegetables from Your Home Garden All Year Long by Eliot Coleman

 In temperate zones, it is practically universal in acceptance that gardening is over by summer’s end without a heated greenhouse.
 Eliot Coleman defies this logic by harvesting vegetables throughout the cold winter months of Maine using seldom heard of winter-hardy plants, succession planting and cold-frames.
 Inspired by traditional French gardeners, Coleman shows what can be done for both personal and planetary well being by detaching oneself from conventional thinking.
 And like icing on the cake, Eliot’s methods are economical and can be simply implemented by anyone desiring to grow their own food.
-Snow or shine, learn how to harvest year round with this book.
+At 42° North latitude in South Central Idaho, I can attest to Coleman's techniques: Freshly picked salad greens all winter long, grown in frames that can be made for $50.

 Permaculture